 The Fjord Lawsuit

 Friends of the Earth Norway and Young Friends of the Earth Norway are suing the the Norwegian government over the granting of a permit for the dumping of 170 milion tonnes of mining waste into Førdefjorden.
-The case will come before the Oslo district court on September 18th 2023.
+The case was heard by the Oslo district court in September 2023, and was appealed to the Court of Appeal in Februrary 2024.

 We believe that the Ministry of Climate and Environment’s approval of the permit is a clear violation of Norway’s Pollution Control Act, the EU water directive, and the EU Mining Waste Directive.